nate-bake/SEASCAPE/README.md

 - started a config.json file to define the indices for the shared memory.
 - created Makefile for compiling.
 - added MPU9250 to imu loop, allowing data from both IMUs to be available in the y vector.
+- added option to set loop rates in config file.

 ## TODO